machinezone/cobra/README.md

 # Setup

-To run in production you will need a redis instance, with version > 5 since redis is using [Streams](https://redis.io/topics/streams-intro).
-Here are environment variables that you will likely want to tweak.
-Here we use 2 redis instances, and we bind on 0.0.0.0 so that the internet can see us.
+To run in production you will need a redis (version > 5) instance.
+Here are environment variables that you will likely want to tweak, to connect to 2 redis instances (for scalabity), and to bind on 0.0.0.0 so that the internet can see your instance.

 ```
 - name: COBRA_HOST